ToolJet/ToolJet/docs/versioned_docs/version-2.3.0/contributing-guide/marketplace/marketplace-setup.md

 #### Enable Marketplace plugin developement mode

-Use this environment variable to enable/disable the developement mode that allows developers to build the plugin.
+The use of this environment variable facilitates plugin development by enabling automatic builds whenever package changes occur, thus simplifying the development process.
+Moreover, it also incorporates a reload button that retrieves all the recent local modifications from the file system for installed plugins, making it a valuable feature for improving the overall development experience.

 | variable                   | value             |
 | -------------------------- | ----------------- |